Fall Soccer – General Information

 Team rosters are sent to coaches in early August.
 Practice days are assigned in mid-August, and the game schedule is published on ayso13.org toward the end of August.

 Fall season games start the Saturday after Labor Day and run through the week before Thanksgiving, with playoffs (10U – 14U only) the one or two weekends after Thanksgiving.
 Please refer to the maps and schedules.
 The first game is always a learning experience for everyone.
-Don’t worry, the score won’t count toward the season standings.
+Don’t worry, that score won’t count toward the season standings.

 Almost all games for the players in Divisions 6U through 14U are played on Saturdays.
 The only exception might be to make up for weather reasons or to resolve a tie in the standings.
 Divisions 10U through 14U have a single-elimination playoff tournament the two weeks after Thanksgiving, and the winners of that play the following weekend in the Area 1-C playoffs.
 Winners of that advance to the Section 1 playoffs in Riverside in February.